 Allow at least two hours – more if you want to complete the loop.
 We had our taxi driver wait for us for a reasonable fee.

 We were famished after visiting the museum and the park, so we had the taxi driver drop us off on a downtown street filled with restaurants.
 We wandered into one where all the chairs were covered with sheepskin.
 After battling wind for hours it was a treat to be warm and cozy again.

 It was apparent when we got our food that we had incorrectly divined what we were ordering.

 Portion sizes were monstrous (we found that on several occasions) so order half of what you think you need.
 John ordered empanadas and got a plate that belonged in a buffet line.
 Don’t forget to order the local drink – the pisco sour.

 After our monster meal we decided it was time to walk again.
 This time we made for the promenade along the ocean and spent the next few hours watching birds, getting our photos taken in front of the Punta Arenas sign and just taking in what life looks like on a summer Sunday in Punta Arenas.

 By the time we’d finished walking the promenade we were ready to head back to the hotel.
-We’d had a very enjoyable day and I think we all came away with at least a sense of the city at the end of the world.
+We’d had a very enjoyable day in Punta Arenas and I think we all came away with at least a sense of the city at the end of the world.